Phala-Network/phala-wiki/content/docs/khala-mining/4-1-How-to-get-better-peers-connectivity.md

 ## The problem

-Some of our friends that running our nodes may found their nodes are struggling to connect to any peer which causes nodes being dropped from the whole wonderful network.
+Some of our friends that running our nodes may found their nodes are struggling to connect to any peer which causes nodes to be dropped from the whole wonderful network.
 In this KB you may find why and what to do.

 ## Stateful firewall